Batomorphi: Reproduction

-Feeding

-Most batomorphs have developed heavy, rounded teeth for crushing the shells of bottom-dwelling species such as snails, clams, oysters, crustaceans, and some fish, depending on the species.
-Manta rays feed on plankton.

 Evolution

 Batomorphs belong to the ancient lineage of cartilaginous fishes.
 Fossil denticles (tooth-like scales in the skin) resembling those of today's chondrichthyans date at least as far back as the Ordovician, with the oldest unambiguous fossils of cartilaginous fish dating from the middle Devonian.
 A clade within this diverse family, the Neoselachii, emerged by the Triassic, with the best-understood neoselachian fossils dating from the Jurassic.
 The oldest confirmed ray is Antiquaobatis, from the Pliensbachian of Germany.
 The clade is represented today by sharks, sawfish, rays and skates.

 Classification

 Molecular evidence refutes the hypothesis that skates and rays are derived sharks.
 The monophyly of the skates, the stingrays, and the electric rays has long been generally accepted.
 Along with Rhinopristiformes, these comprise the four traditionally accepted major batomorph lineages, as in Nelson's 2006 Fishes of the World.
 However, the exact phylogeny of the major batomorph lineages, internally and with respect to one another, has been subject to diverse treatments.
 The following cladogram is based on a comprehensive morphological assessment of batomorph phylogeny published in 2004:

 However, a 2011 study significantly reevaluated the phylogeny of batomorphs, using nuclear and mitochondrial DNA from 37 taxa, representing almost all recognized families and all of the traditional four major lineages.
 This is a far more numerous and diverse set of sample taxa than in any previous study, producing findings reflected in the cladogram below.

 This study strongly confirmed the traditionally accepted internal monophyly of skates, stingrays, and electric rays.
 It also recovered panrays as sister to the stingrays, as older morphological analyses had suggested.
 However, it found the Rhinopristiformes, including the sawfishes and various "guitarfishes", to be paraphyletic, comprising two distinct clades.
 Referred to as "Guitarfishes 1" and "Guitarfishes 2", the former contains only the Trygonorrhinidae, while the latter contains the remainder of Rhinopristiformes (the families Glaucostegidae, Pristidae, Rhinidae, and Rhinobatidae).
 In addition, while traditional phylogenies often find electric rays to be the basalmost batomorphs, followed by the Rhinopristiformes, this analysis finds a polytomy between skates, electric rays, and thornbacks at the base of Batomorphi, with weak support for skates being the actual most basal lineage, followed by a clade uniting the electric rays and thornbacks.

-The Mesozoic Sclerorhynchoidea are basal or incertae sedis; they show features of the Rajiformes but have snouts resembling those of sawfishes.
-However, evidence indicates they are probably the sister group to sawfishes.
+The Mesozoic Sclerorhynchoidea were long considered to be basal or incertae sedis; they show features of the Rajiformes but have snouts resembling those of sawfishes.
+Though considered to be the sister group to sawfishes for a time, they are now considered true skates (Rajiformes).